Pros and Cons of Film, CR, and DR Veterinary Systems

 Sedation Requirements

 Chemical Sedation may be required if the animal is restless or is in pain.
-Sedation will also help to take more accurate images since it makes the muscles more relaxed and keeps the animal still.
-Here’s a useful resource for anesthesia protocols and techniques in small animals.
+Sedation will also help make more accurate images since it relaxes muscles and keeps the animal still.

 On the other hand, physical restraint should be enough to calm patients.
 You’ll need two people; one to hold the head and forelimbs and another on the hind position.
 Extra personnel may be needed for larger or more anxious animals.